Priest shortage in the Catholic Church: Consequences

 The shortage is being dealt with in a variety of ways.
 A practice known as "linking" has emerged, where two parishes share the same priest but remain separate otherwise.
 Some parishes hire a lay administrator.
 Churches have given guidelines on lay-led services.
-In some places, Mass at the local church is celebrated only every other week.
+In some places, Mass at the local church is celebrated only every other week or less.
 Some countries are importing priests from other nations.
 Priests in India have been saying Masses for people in the West and traveling to wealthier countries as temporary pastors to help relieve the priest shortage in the West.

 At the same time, however, there has been a growth in the number of men and women entering other forms of ministry in the church, such as deacons and lay ecclesial ministers.
 There has been a dramatic increase in the participation and activity of the laity in general.
 Often, this is not a matter of deacons or lay ecclesial ministers taking over priestly roles, but of priests no longer taking over diaconal or lay roles.
 Canon law (CIC 517) does allow for a deacon or lay ecclesial minister to be appointed as de facto pastor of a parish, under the supervision of a priest moderator, in the absence of a qualified presbyter.

 According to sociologist Dean Hoge, the number of Roman Catholics in the world has been growing, but "the growth in the number of priests has been zero."
 Wealthy western nations have a shrinking population of priests, while other countries are adding priests, "though not always fast enough."
 Hoge offered eight suggestions to offset the priest shortage in the United States: recruit more seminarians, incardinate more immigrant priests, ordain more married former Anglican clergy, permit marriage for diocesan priests, incardinate more former Catholic priests who left the church for marriage, ordain more permanent deacons, employ more lay ministers, or ordain women.